uunibic/Selphish/README.md

 # Selphish

-An automatic checker contains 3 in 1 power of DMARC Analyser, VirusTotal and UrlScan.
-This tool is made to decrease the time taken for analysing the phishing emails.
-We can easily do all the stuff by just automating it instead of searching manually.
+The script contains the combined capabilities of DMARC Analyzer, VirusTotal, and UrlScan to streamline the analysis of phishing emails.
+This tool significantly reduces the time required for analysis by automating the process, eliminating the need for manual searching and examination.

 ## Needs: